Canon 77D vs Fujifilm X-T20

 An illustration of the physical size and weight of the Canon 77D and the Fujifilm X-T20 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 77D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (25 percent) than the Canon 77D.
 Moreover, the X-T20 is markedly lighter (29 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the X-T20 are weather-sealed.